Security of device-independent quantum key distribution protocols: a review: Protocols

 The first DI-QKD protocol with a security proof specialised for quantum (rather than no-signalling) adversaries, under a collective-attacks assumption, was proposed in the seminal work of Ac\'{i}n~\textit{et~al}.~\cite{acin2007device, pironio2009device}, and was inspired by Ekert's entanglement-based protocol~\cite{ekert1991quantum}.
 In this review paper, we shall refer to it as the ``standard'' DI-QKD protocol.
 In each round of the standard protocol, the two honest parties Alice and Bob receive the two parts of an entangled state in each round.
 Alice then randomly chooses an input $x \in \{0, 1\}$ while Bob randomly chooses an input $y \in \{0,1,2\}$, corresponding to different measurement choices.
 All measurements have binary outcomes labelled by $a, b \in \{-1, +1\}$.
 For photonic implementations of the protocols where there might be inconclusive outcomes due to no-detection or double-detection events, it is customary to assign such inconclusive outcomes to a deterministic outcome (e.g.~$+1$) to ensure that the measurements are binary.
 Here, we suppose that the protocol uses direct reconciliation, where Bob tries to guess Alice's key (based on her syndrome) in the error correction step.

 In the generation rounds (i.e.~those used to produce raw data for the secret key), Alice chooses the setting $x = 0$ and Bob chooses the setting $y = 2$.
-The error-correction step in the protocol is based on the value of the QBER $Q$
+The error-correction step in the protocol is based on the value of the QBER $Q$\footnote{In lossy channels, the fine-grained information about which bits were inconclusive can be used to improve the efficiency of the error correction step.}

 where $\sA_x$ and $\sB_y$ denote the random variables corresponding to Alice's outcome with setting $x$ and Bob's outcome with setting $y$, respectively.\footnote{As we shall discuss in Section~\ref{sec: finite key}, an appropriately designed error-correction procedure can be based on the QBER of the \emph{honest implementation} of the devices, though earlier versions required Alice and Bob to estimate the QBER during the protocol itself.} On the other hand, in the test rounds, Alice and Bob use the inputs $x \in \{0, 1\}$ and $y \in \{0,1\}$ to estimate the CHSH value~\cite{clauser1969proposed}, i.e.~the quantity $S$ presented in Eq.~\eqref{eq: CHSH}.